How to Open Microsoft Word

 If you have an earlier version of Microsoft Word, you'll see something like this:

 If you don't see Word 2007, Word 2010, Word 2013 or 2016, then you have an earlier version of the software.
 Unfortunately, we no longer have a Word course for versions earlier than Word 2007.

 If you have Word 2007, you should see a screen something like this one:

-In Word 2010, you won't see the round Office button in the top left.
+In Word 2010 to 2016, you won't see the round Office button in the top left.
 Instead, you'll have an extra item in the top left - the File tab.